When We Count, We Win!

-During the week of March 23-29, we will join our national NAACP Leadership and other units across the country, and other civil rights organizations to acknowledge a week focused on the African American community in "Black Census Week".
-We will recognize this special week with regular email updates throughout the week, and combine our final program with the Faith Community Census Weekend, Friday, March 27, 2020 at 7 pm.
-Read below for additional details
+During the week of March 23-29, we joined our national NAACP Leadership and other units across the country, and other civil rights organizations to acknowledge a week focused on the African American community in "Black Census Week".
+We recognized this special week with regular email updates throughout the week, and hosted our final program with the Faith Community Census Weekend, Friday, March 27, 2020 at 7 pm via a virtual presentation.

 Internet/On-line- visit: www.census.gov Remember to report everyone in your household.
 You will need names and birth dates.

 Phone-Several numbers are available- based on your preferred language- visit here to select the number: https://2020census.gov/en/

 Mail-If you received the questionnaire in the mail, use the envelope provided- complete and return it to the Census bureau.

 As we have this national opportunity, please help us reach and count: children- 0-5; elderly; transient populations; college students living off-campus; military living off-base; disabled; non-English speaking residents- the census is available in English and 12 additional languages;Impacted Services

 Impacted services as a result of census data affect: reduced and free lunch programs; insurance for children;Who Should Be Counted?

 No matter who lives in your home, be sure to count them all in the 2020 Census.
 This includes grandparents, young children, foster children, and non-relatives who are living with you.How will the data be used?Information collected in the census will inform the allocation of more than $675 billion in federal funding each year.
 That includes money for things like:

 › First Responders › School meals › Medicare and Medicaid › Adoption assistance › Food assistance programs › Libraries and community centers and MORE!

 What is our goal?